Antarctopelta: Discovery and naming

 During an expedition to James Ross Island off the coast of Antarctica, an incomplete skeleton of an ankylosaur was discovered by Argentine geologists Eduardo Olivero and Robert Scasso in January 1986.
 However, excavations would not be finished for a decade due to ground frost and harsh weather conditions.
-Olivero and Scasso had found the specimen in strata from the Gamma Member of the Snow Hill Island Formation, which dates to the Maastrichtian age of the Late Cretaceous period.
+Olivero and Scasso had found the specimen in strata from the Gamma Member of the Snow Hill Island Formation, which dates to the late Campanian age of the Late Cretaceous period, approximately at least 73.4 million years ago.
 The material all came from a single individual, but was spread over a 6 m2 area and collected over several field seasons.
 The bones were heavily worn due to freeze-thaw weathering, causing many to become fragmented and broken.
 It was theorized that one of the phalanges came from a different individual, though this has been disproven.
 At this site, the specimen was unearthed with a tooth of the shark Notidanodon, likely due to scavenging, as well as bivalves.
 This implies that the ankylosaur died and floated out to sea, a phenomenon observed in other ankylosaurs.